Our Mission & Our Program

 Clients accepted into the Freedom House Substance Abuse Recovery and Rehabilitation Program will be typically, but not exclusively, men and women court-ordered to Freedom House as an alternative to incarceration, drug court or supervised probation.
 Consequently, close coordination between Freedom House leadership and local Probation and Parole officers will be maintained to ensure client accountability.

-When fully implemented, FHI male clients will spend 60 days (120 days for women) in a residential “program house” where they will begin the path to recovery through SAMHSA’s National Registry of Evidence-based Programs and Practices (NREPP) and IDOC recognized, evidence-based cognitive behavior modification and personal accountability counseling programs presented from a biblical perspective.
+Guests will be in a residential program house, men in Bethesda and women in Sweet Magnolia, where they will begin the path to recovery through SAMHSA’s National Registry of Evidence-based Programs and Practices (NREPP) and IDOC recognized, evidence-based cognitive behavior modification and personal accountability counseling programs presented from a biblical perspective.
 In addition, in-depth biblical teaching and training will also be provided.

 Volunteers primarily from local area churches will receive mentorship training.
 The mentor-client relationship will begin during the 180-day transition period and continue as needed.
 Both mentor and client will be expected to initially commit to a minimum one-year relationship.
 Mentors will provide support, encouragement, accountability and spiritual guidance.
 Other participants in the mentoring program will assist the client to develop life skills including personal finance, employment application and interview skills, and GED certificate tutoring as needed.